MicrosoftLearning/DV-020-Develop-object-oriented-CSharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

 1. Right-click the **Classes_M1** project, and then select **New File**.

+    If you don't see the option to create a new file, ensure that you're accessing the **Classes_M1** project folder not the **Classes_M1** solution folder.

-1. In the **Create a new file** dropdown, to create a class file named BankCustomer.cs, select **Class** and then enter **BankCustomer**.
+1. In the 'Create a new file' dropdown, to create a class file named BankCustomer.cs, select **Class** and then enter **BankCustomer**.

-    You should see a new file named **BankCustomer.cs** in the Visual Studio Code editor.
+    You should see a new file named **BankCustomer.cs** open in the Visual Studio Code editor.
 The file should be located in the **Classes_M1** project folder, and the code should look similar to the following code snippet:

     ```csharp